nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 using :option:`--no-http2-cipher-black-list` option.
 But you should understand its implications.

+At the time of writing, even if only PSK cipher suites are specified in :option:`--ciphers` option, certificate and private key are still required.

 For backend connection, use :option:`--client-psk-secrets` option to specify a file which contains single PSK identity and secret.
 The format is the same as the file used by :option:`--psk-secrets`